NiklasEi/bevy_asset_loader/README.md

 ### Dynamic assets

-It is possible to decide an asset file path at run time.
-This is done via the resource `AssetKeys` which is basically a map of asset keys to their file paths.
+It is possible to decide asset configurations at run-time.
+This is done via the resource `AssetKeys` which is basically a map of asset keys to their configurations.
 The `AssetLoader` initializes the resource and reads it during the loading state.
-You should define all asset keys and their paths in a previous state.

 ```rust
 use bevy::prelude::*;